Local government area: Australia

-The term is particularly common in Australia where it is synonymous with "municipality".
+The term is particularly common in Australia where it provides a general term for shires, municipalities, or cities.
 Local government authorities across the country have similar functions and powers, but have different official designations in different states, and according to whether they are urban or rural.
-Most urban municipalities in all states are "cities".
+Most urban LGAs in all states are "cities".
 Many in Western Australia are officially "towns", even within the Perth metropolitan area.
 Many rural areas in Queensland, New South Wales, Victoria and Western Australia are "shires", while rural areas in South Australia have "district councils", and those in Tasmania officially use the title "municipality".
 Due to the Australian Capital Territory's small size it has no local government and is instead overseen by the ACT Legislative Assembly.